 (a) in relation to an application for the approval under section 12 of the sale of pearl oysters produced under a hatchery licence, the persons who wish to sell, and the persons who wish to buy, those pearl oysters;

-(b) in relation to a decision of the Executive Director to issue a farm lease, pearling licence or hatchery licence under section 23, a person who holds a farm lease, pearling licence or hatchery licence; and
+(b) in relation to a decision of the CEO to issue a farm lease, pearling licence or hatchery licence under section 23, a person who holds a farm lease, pearling licence or hatchery licence; and

 (c) in relation to an application for the approval of a transfer under section 32(3), (4) or (5), the persons from whom and to whom the transfer is proposed.

 [Section 33 amended by No. 55 of 2004 s.
-906.]
+906; No. 28 of 2006 s.
+241.]

 34. Effect of appeals

-Notwithstanding anything in this Act or the State Administrative Tribunal Act 2004, pending the determination of an application under this Part for a review of a decision of the Executive Director —
+Notwithstanding anything in this Act or the State Administrative Tribunal Act 2004, pending the determination of an application under this Part for a review of a decision of the CEO —

 (a) imposing a condition under section 26(1), the condition is suspended, unless it was imposed at the same time as the licence or permit to which the condition attaches was issued;